The age old question: band or DJ? Choosing entertainment for your wedding reception can be difficult.

 Average Wedding DJ Cost

 While DJs have remixes and covers, a wedding DJ can also play the original song from your favorite artist.
-When you hire a wedding band, they are only going to play their own music or covers, so if you have your heart set on hearing Frank Sinatra sing “Fly Me to the Moon” for your first dance, a DJ is the best choice for you.
+When you hire a band, they are only going to play their own music or covers, so if you have your heart set on hearing Frank Sinatra’s version of “Fly Me to the Moon” for your first dance, a DJ is the best choice for you.

 Like a band, a DJ will be able to engage the crowd.
 A DJ will also take shorter breaks, if at all.
 While bands need breaks (this should be discussed in the contract), DJs can keep the party going all night long.
 With no awkward transitions or lulls in energy, you and your guests are free to mingle on the dance floor at any time.